Khawaja Khan Muhammad: Early life and education

 Khawaja Khan Muhammad was born in 1920 in Mianwali District to Khawaja Umar Sahib.
 He attended school to the sixth grade, then he studied Quran and early religious books at Khanqah Sirajia Kundian.
 He went to Jamiah Islamiah Talimuddin Dabhel for further education.
 Then he went to Darul Uloom Deoband to complete his studies.
-Apart from Izaz Ali Amrohi and other eminent teachers, he also got the honor of being a special student of Shaykh-ul-Islam Hazrat Maulana Syed Husain Ahmed Madani.
+Apart from Izaz Ali Amrohi and other eminent teachers, he also got the honor of being a special student of Shaykh-ul-Islam Hazrat Maulana Syed Hussain Ahmad Madani.

 Career

 After graduating from Darul Uloom Deoband in 1941, he returned to the Khanqah Sirajia Kundian and began teaching there.
 He served Khanqah Sirajia as principal for about sixty years till his death.
 He also served as Emir of the Aalmi Majlis Tahaffuz Khatm-e-Nubuwwat after the death of Muhammad Yousuf Banuri in 1977.
 He used to perform Hajj almost every year, so far he has performed about 65 Hajj.